grantjo78/grantjo78.github.io/_posts/2022-05-20-mountnfs-settingscene.md

 ## The Demo Environment

-The environment that I will be working with will be pretty simple.
+The environment that I will be working with is pretty simple.

 ![](/docs/assets/images/2022-05-20-mountnfs-settingscene/mountnfs-environment.jpeg)